WGL-2024/WGL_repo_2024/AP-protocol.md

 When a client or server wants to send a message to another node, it performs the following steps:

-1. **Route Computation**: The sender calculates the entire path to the destination node.
+- **Route Computation**: The sender calculates the entire path to the destination node.
 This path includes the sender itself and all intermediate nodes leading to the destination.

-2. **Creation of the Source Routing Header**: The sender constructs a header that contains:
+- **Creation of the Source Routing Header**: The sender constructs a header that contains:
 	- **`hops`**: A list of node IDs representing the route from the sender to the destination.
 	- **`hop_index`**: An index indicating the current position in the `hops` list.
 It starts at **1** because the first hop (`hops[0]`) is the sender itself.

-3. **Packet Sending**: The sender attaches the source routing header to the packet and sends it to the first node in the route (the node at `hops[1]`).
+- **Packet Sending**: The sender attaches the source routing header to the packet and sends it to the first node in the route (the node at `hops[1]`).

+Note: it is not mandatory to follow this precise order.

 ### Step-by-Step Example